Taegwan County: Administrative divisions

 Taegwan county is divided into 1 ŭp (town), 1 rodongjagu (workers' district) and 22 ri (villages):

 Climate

 Taegwan enjoys a relatively rainy climate, with an average annual rainfall of 1300 mm.
 The average temperature is 7 °C, fluctuating between an average of -11.2 °C in January and 22.5 °C in August.

 Economy

 Some 83% of the county's area is forested; only 8.5% is cultivated.
 Most of these are dry fields, with maize the chief crop.
 Forestry, including lumber as well as the harvesting of wild herbs and fruits, is a major local industry; Taegwan is home to the province's largest lumber base, which specializes in wood for mining and construction applications.
 Gold and graphite are mined in the county, and a small hydroelectric generator harnesses the Taeryŏng River's stream.
-It is also home to a ballistic missile factory called No. 301 Factory and an operating missile base to the north of town.
+It is also home to a ballistic missile factory called No. 301 Factory and an operating missile base to the north of town, which saw significant expansion upon establishment since 2004.